wwarthen/RomWBW/ReadMe.txt

 hardware specifics from the operating system.

 Note that all of the operating systems included with RomWBW support the same basic filesystem format.
-As as result, a formatted filesystem will be accessible to any operating system.
-The only possible issue is that if you turn of date/time stamping using the newer OSes, the older OSes will not understand this.
+As a result, a formatted filesystem will be accessible to any operating system.
+The only possible issue is that if you turn on date/time stamping using the newer OSes, the older OSes will not understand this.
 Files will not be corrupted, but the date/time stamps may be lost.